Top 10 concealed carry firearms

 • Cons: Limited capacity compared to some competitors.

-• Pros: Slim profile, variety of models and configurations.
+• Pros: High capacity, reliable, variety of calibers and configurations.

-• Cons: Limited capacity, grip texture may be too aggressive for some.
+• Cons: grip may be too short for some.

 • Pros: Slim and lightweight, smooth trigger.